Are goat horns safe for my dog?

 Can I give my puppy a goat horn?

 Puppies should steer clear of horns until they’ve graduated to adult teeth.
 The tough, long-lasting consistency of goat horns means they might risk breaking the more delicate baby teeth before those teeth are ready to come out naturally.

 If you still want to reap the benefits of all-natural, wholesome and healthy chews, have no fear.
-Try out more puppy-appropriate chews like Moo Tubes or Dental Sticks.
+Try out more puppy-appropriate chews like Moo Tubes.